 Before you can view and complete an application package, you MUST have Adobe Reader installed.
 Application packages are posted in Adobe Reader format.
 You may receive a validation error using incompatible versions of Adobe Reader.
 To prevent a validation error, it is now recommended you uninstall any earlier versions of Adobe Reader and install the latest compatible version of Adobe Reader.

 After a preliminary review by Division staff, Joint Venture Coordinators, and North American Wetlands Conservation Council (Council) staff, eligible proposals are presented to the Council.
 The Council further reviews, ranks, and recommends projects to the Migratory Bird Conservation Commission for final funding approval.
 The Division is responsible for administering the grants for the approved projects.

-From September 1990 through September 2013, some 3,000 partners in 931 projects have received nearly $764 million in grants.
-They have contributed another $2 billion in matching funds to affect 7.8 million acres of habitat.
+From September 1990 through November 2014, some 3,350 partners in 981 projects have received $813 million in grants.
+They have contributed another $2 billion in matching funds to affect 7.9 million acres of habitat.

 Contact the Joint Venture Coordinator in your project area for assistance with developing a project proposal, for information about how proposals are ranked, and/or for guidance on Endangered Species Act, National Environmental Policy Act, and National Historic Preservation Act compliance requirements.
 For general program information, contact the U.S. Standard Grants Program Proposal Coordinators:David Buie (firstname.lastname@example.org), (301) 497-5870, or Stacy Sanchez, (email@example.com), 703-358-2017.